Mate Sound the Pump...

 Hand-painted plaques

-The first two plaques, 167 mm diameter.
-The third plaque is 160 mm.
 The first plaque has the 'C. C&Co' impressed mark for Cornfoot, Colville & Co, of the North Shields Pottery.
-The third plaque is attributed to that pottery on the basis of the similarity of decoration and lettering.
+The second and third are attributed to that pottery on the basis of the similarity of decoration and lettering.
+The first plaque is 167 mm diameter.
+The second plaque is 160 mm.
+The fourth plaque is later and has a distinctive script found on John Carr & Sons wares from the 1850s.

 Back to top